ENCCS/vasp-best-practices/content/tools.md

     set term png
     set output "image.png"

+you can also get a quick ASCII sketch of a plot in the terminal by setting

+    set term dumb

+before a plot command.

 ### p4vasp

 [p4vasp](https://github.com/orest-d/p4vasp) is an open source visualization tool for VASP, with a wide range of functions (e.g. plotting DOS, bandstructure, energy and force convergence, structure relaxation).
 At this time it's [official webpage](https://www.p4vasp.at/) seems to be down.